techpilot/sperax-test/README.md

 ### Instructions

-- Before running the React project, follow the setup for the smart contract
+- Firstly, setup the smart contract
+- Then, setup the react frontend code
 - Update the ABi and the contract address under the contarcts folder